calbasantana/rover-challenges-arena/README.md

 **Student Example**

-For this challenge, you can see below how a team of students was able to complete it.
+For this challenge, you can see under media/videos how a team of students was able to complete it.
 However, please note that students will no longer be allowed to use an additional field to extend the length and reach of their attachments.

-[VIDEO]

 ## Challenge 3: A Rocky Landing
 [IMAGE OF CHALLENGE FIELD]